-At NASA I am working with the Exobiology research branch, to work out what traces life leaves in rocks, that may be detectable over billions of years, or billions of miles.
+At NASA I worked with the Exobiology research branch, to work out what traces life leaves in rocks, that may be detectable over billions of years, or billions of miles.

 My PhD was in early life Palaeontology and Astrobiology – I looked for fossils in the most ancient rocks on earth, and use them to understand how and where we might find life in space.
 The fossils I work on are more than ten times older than dinosaurs, and 100,000 times smaller.
 Exciting stuff.
 For more reasons why my PhD is cool, check out Science.
 As well as working on my PhD, I also taught Earth Sciences, Evolution, Astrobiology, Biology and Geography, to various levels when the opportunity comes along.